dragonfly-science/dragonfly-website/content/publications/pierre_novel_2015.md

 ---
 pdf: Pierreetal_2014_MIT2012-04.pdf
-tags: edward, line-weighting, fisheries, seabirds, dragonfly
+tags: edward, seabird, bycatch, dragonfly
 ---
 Seabird bycatch has been reported from surface-longline fisheries for more than two decades.
 Characteristics of surface-longline gear that exacerbate